The St Barnabas Morecambe

 We are an active and welcoming church, worshiping in the Catholic tradition of the Church of England

 Our main Sunday service is the Parish Mass at 10am, with Sunday School each week.
-Weekday masses usually take place at 9.30am on Wednesday and 12 noon on Friday.
+Weekday masses usually take place at 6pm on Tuesday, 9.30am on Wednesday and 12 noon on Friday.

 Mass Times and Notices for the Week